Rerun unit tests whenever files update

 focus stays on my editor.
 It's really sweet!

-Thanks for the original idea goes to to the bash command watch
+Thanks for the original idea goes to to the bash command watch, and an

 old (now offline) blog post by Jeff Winkler.